 - 8. PACD supports legislation allowing for a tax credit for the development of coal-refuse-toelectricity initiatives, and that these same companies need to practice environmental responsibility for any waste products from this activity.
 (2016) - 9.
 PACD supports the concept of a water resource extraction fee that funds water quality improvements and includes exemptions for public and agricultural users.
-(2017) - PACD opposes legislation to shorten the permit review period for Erosion and Sedimentation, Nutrient Management, and National Pollutant Discharge Elimination System plan reviews and permit approval.
+(2017) - 10.
+PACD opposes legislation to shorten the permit review period for Erosion and Sedimentation, Nutrient Management, and National Pollutant Discharge Elimination System plan reviews and permit approval.
 (2018) - 11.
 PACD continues to support utilizing the Environmental Stewardship Fund (ESF) to fund the Growing Greener program and its success in assisting local communities with natural resource projects.
 We philosophically oppose using funding from the ESF to pay for state agency administration.
-(2019) - PACD supports conservation district funding to remain in the PA Department of Environmental Protection (DEP) fund and continue with the existing DEP funding structure.
+(2019) - 12.
+PACD supports conservation district funding to remain in the PA Department of Environmental Protection (DEP) fund and continue with the existing DEP funding structure.
 (2019) - 13.
 PACD opposes third-party permit reviewers, such as those proposed in House Bill 1959 (2018-2019 Session) now House Bill 509 (2019-2020 Session).
 (2019) - 14.
 PACD opposes legislation allowing for unreported discharges, spills or releases into waters of the Commonwealth that are not authorized by a DEP permit.
 (2020) - 15.
 PACD opposes Acts amending Title 27 of the PA Consolidated Statutes establishing advanced permit review programs and advanced permit review program funds unless the legislation addresses conservation district concerns.
 (2020) - 16.
 PACD opposes HB 591 (2021-2022 Session) as written, or any legislation that allows for small permit waivers without exemption details.
-(2022)
+(2022) - 17.
+PACD recognizes the significant environmental benefit of streambank fencing in a pasture used for grazing to restrict livestock access to the stream.
+PACD supports education and incentives for voluntary installation of streambank fencing as opposed to legislation allowing administrative agencies of the Commonwealth and municipalities to require fencing along a stream.
+(2024)